devbret/osint-keyword-searches/README.md

 # OSINT Keyword Searches

-Build and organize your OSINT searches on different platforms.
+Build and organize your OSINT searches on different platforms, including Google, Reddit, YouTube and Bluesky.